 If you are migrating to Farmbrite from another farm management system or from using spreadsheets to track your accounting, you might find it easier to load your previous transactions by using the import feature.
 We'll supply a template spreadsheet for you to complete to add a batch of transactions at once.
 This bulk method let's you easily create your basic records and get started.

 - In Step 1 you'll download the template spreadsheet.
 This template comes preloaded with the default columns you can use to import your transaction data.
 You'll take your existing data and add it to the correct columns on this template.
 While this is not required, it will make Step 2 much easier for you.
+You can also choose to update existing transactions from here, or create new ones.

 - In Step 2 you'll map your data to Farmbrite's fields.
 If you used the template in Step 1 this will be done for you already, but it's always wise to double check that you added it correctly.
 If you chose not to use the template and are uploading your own spreadsheet with different column headers, you can map your columns to Farmbrite's fields in this step.
 For example, you might have a column on your spreadsheet called "Transaction Date" that you would map to Farmbrite's "Date" field.
 After you've completed this process, click Import Records in the bottom right.